Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
-The ability to run Lua Files is the greates Benefit of the registered (bought) FSUIPC Version - at least for me!
+The ability to run Lua Files is the greatest Benefit of the registered (bought) FSUIPC Version - at least for me!
 Lua-Code is easier to write, understand and are more flexible than Marcos and allow to read or send anything that FSUIPC can read or send from/to the Simulator.
 They allow to run more advanced Logic on Joystick-Buttons (i.e. let the Button do two different Things depending on being on the Ground or in the Air).
 The Plugin allows you to run such Scripts via the StreamDeck.<br/><br/>

 If you want to learn more about Lua-Scripts, look at the "*FSUIPC Lua Plug-Ins*" and "*FSUIPC Lua Library*" Documents in your *My Documents\FSUIPC7* Folder (or \FSUIPC6 for P3D)!
 Look at the *event.flag* and *event.param* Functions to understand how to use the LuaToggle and LuaValue Lua-Controls.<br/><br/>